marylizkarumba/alx-low_level_programming/0x1C-makefiles/README.md

 OBJ: the .o files

-NAME: the name of the executable
+NAME: name of the executable: school

 RM: the command to delete files